Shareholders' Resolution (UK)

 What to Include in Your Shareholders' Resolution (UK)

-A well-drafted Shareholders' Resolution for a UK private company should contain several key elements to ensure it is valid and enforceable under the Companies Act 2006.
+A well-drafted Shareholders' Resolution for a UK private company should contain several key elements to confirm it is valid and enforceable under the Companies Act 2006.

 The type of resolution specifies whether this is an ordinary resolution (majority of more than 50%) or a special resolution (majority of at least 75%).
 This is fundamental because the wrong type of resolution may be invalid if the Companies Act or the articles require a specific type for the decision in question.